Categorical cyclic homology and filtered $\mathcal{D}$-modules on stacks: Koszul duality: Introduction

 \subsection{Acknowledgements}

 I would like to thank David Ben-Zvi for extensive discussions on this subject in preparation of the paper \cite{BCHN}, especially surrounding shearing and (de-)equivariantization.
 I would like to thank Gurbir Dhillon for many conversations surrounding equivariant $\cD$-modules and continuous ind-coherent sheaves in preparation of the work \cite{CD} and for numerous helpful comments on a draft of this paper.
-Finally, I would like to thank David Nadler for discussions on circle actions, Sam Raskin for suggestions regarding renormalizations of Koszul duality from \cite{raskin}, and Anatoly Preygel for discussions on his work \cite{toly indcoh}.
+Finally, I would like to thank Bertrand To\"{e}n for discussion surrounding filtered $\cD$-modules, Aron Heleodoro for stimulating discussions on this paper, David Nadler for discussions on circle actions, Sam Raskin for suggestions regarding renormalizations of Koszul duality from \cite{raskin}, and Anatoly Preygel for discussions on his work \cite{toly indcoh}.